vmware-archive/vsphere-storage-for-docker/README.md

 1. ESX: The ESX code is packaged as a [vib or an offline depot] (http://pubs.vmware.com/vsphere-60/index.jsp#com.vmware.vsphere.install.doc/GUID-29491174-238E-4708-A78F-8FE95156D6A3.html#GUID-29491174-238E-4708-A78F-8FE95156D6A3)
 2. VM Running Docker: The docker plugin is packaged as a deb or rpm file.
-   * Photon => Download RPM
+   * Photon/RedHat => Download RPM
    * Ubuntu => Download Deb.

 Please pick the latest release and use the same version of ESX and VM release.

 ## Demos

-The demos are located on the project [wiki](https://github.com/vmware/docker-volume-vsphere/wiki/Demos)
+The demos are located on the project [site](https://vmware.github.io/docker-volume-vsphere/)

 ## Project Website